michapringle/codesorcerer/README.md

 Welcome to BeanBuilder, a tool to build fluent immutable beans from templates.

 ## Motivation
 There are numerous advantages to writing immutable classes, but apart from the simplest classes, implementation requires a lot of code, and for complex classes, updates are verbose.
 The result is a low signal-to-noise ratio, which is really a nuisance when you are being conscientious and following best practices.
-This tool allows one use an interface to define a template for a bean, and then generates an immutable implementation with a fluent API.
+This tool allows one to define a template for a bean, and then generates an immutable implementation with a fluent API.

 **1 Advantages of BeanBuilder Objects**
 - Requires very little code to define a bean.